Debug with PHP exception breakpoints

 xdebug.start_upon_error=yes (for Xdebug 3) as described in Debug in the Just-In-Time mode.

-Configuring PHP Exception breakpoints
+Configure PHP Exception breakpoints

-- From the drop-down list, choose PHP Exception Breakpoint.
+From the list, choose PHP Exception Breakpoints.

-- Alternatively, specify a custom Exception type.
+Alternatively, specify a custom Exception type.
 Note that E_ERROR, E_PARSE, and E_COMPILE_ERROR are not handled as they halt execution of the PHP engine.

-Examining the suspended program
+Examine the suspended program

 When the debugger breaks on an error or an exception, PhpStorm sets a PHP Exception Breakpoint.

-- The Variables pane displays a fake
+The Variables pane displays a fake

 Exceptionvariable which shows the exception message and the exception code:

-- To get more information on PHP errors, add a watch for the
+To get more information on PHP errors, add a watch for the